Update you browser

 • What issues or areas do you wish to critically appraise as a Design Futures issue?
 (150 words)

 • What types of outputs or impact do you hope to produce or envisage on the Programme?
-(150 words)

 • How will a place on the Design Futures programme support this project?
 (100 words)

-Please note, we are not judging you on your technical, production skills, but are using the video as an introduction to yourself and your aims for the programme.
+(Please note, we are not judging you on your technical, production skills, but are using the video as an introduction to yourself and your aims for the programme)

 If you are not a national of a majority English-speaking country you will need the equivalent of an IELTS Academic or UKVI score of 6.5 with a 6.0 in the Test of Written English (TWE) and at least 5.5 in other skills.
 Students achieving a grade of at least 6.0, with a grade of 5.5 in the Test of Written English, may be eligible to take the College’s English for Academic Purposes course to enable them to reach the required standard.

-You are exempt from this requirement if you have received a 2.1 degree or above from a university in a majority English-speaking nation within the last two years.
+You are exempt from this requirement if you have received a 2.1 degree or above from a university in a majority English-speaking nation within the last five years.

 If you need a Student Visa to study at the RCA, you will also need to meet the Home Office’s minimum requirements for entry clearance.